amtzespinosa/python-hacking-tools/README.md

 Some of them may have their own repo for further explanation/ease of installation (as in the case of the CLI tools).

+> **Note:** I know many of the scripts are not precisely clean neirher efficient.
+This is because they were coded in a rush during some jobs and fastly and poorly cleaned afterwards.
+My apologies.

 ## Index
 Groups and categories might not be the most correct ones.
 Any correction/suggestion is welcome!